decentralized-identity/credential-schemas/AGENDA.md

     - Moved the government identifiers to the identifiers object
     - Enumerations can be customized for specific use cases
     - Additional feedback received from Adrian Field
-3. Discussion around credential schema discovery process and potential discussion at IIW (15 mins)
-4. Discussion Additional IIW Sessions we could hold (10 mins):
+3. Discussion Additional IIW Sessions we could hold such as Proof of Age:
-- Proof of Age
+    - Agreed to hold a session on a Proof of Age schema that supports both Age Verification and Age Estimation
-- Other Items
+4. Discussion around credential schema discovery process (Filippos)
+   - Agreed to mention this during the IIW sessions
+5. Brief discussion around a future "assurance wrapper" for the basic person schema (Adrian)

 ## Meeting - 8 October 2024 - (1300 ET)